mareklexuan/mareklexuan/README.md

 # Hello there, I'm Marek Le Xuan 👋

-### Operational Excellence • Productivity • Digitalization • Automation
+### Project Management • AI • Productivity • 📅🤖⚡

 <br>

+I am a problem solver, innovator and essentialist.
+A project manager, leader and educator.
+To every challenge I say: "No problem" and I iterate through it.
+Something needs to be taken care of?
+I am your man.
+They call me "The Wolf". 🐺

+I like creating and building things, I like the process of testing and iterating, connecting all the pieces and seeing the project grow.
+But at the same time, I like order, clear documentation, everything planned, transparent and accessible. 📅
-You do not rise to the level of your goals and plans.

-You fall to the level of your systems and processes.
+You don't rise to the level of your goals, you fall to the level of your systems and processes.
+I am always on a lookout for new tools to make my work and my life more efficient. ⚡

-Everybody wants to make more and sell more, but in order to succeed, you need the system that will take care of it.
-Well-made processes ensure consistent high quality of work and prevent wasting time and money.

-I am a firm believer in operational excellence through continuous improvements.
-Everything is changing, so should we and our processes.
-We need to constantly adapt to keep up and improve our productivity.

-Well defined and documented processes will:

-⚡ Ensure delivering your product or service in consistent high quality<br>
-⚡ Save time and money wasted figuring out how to do the work<br>
-⚡ Empower your people to handle even the challenging tasks<br>
-⚡ Allow streamlined scaling of your team and business<br>
-⚡ Open new opportunities for digitalization, optimization and automation<br>

-If that's what you're looking for—let's talk.
+I am interested in tech, SaaS tools and now catching up on latest generative AI tools and how to implement them into business. 🤖

+Did we vibe?
+Let's connect! 🤝 (extra points if you get the reference)

 <br>